-As some of you know, I recently completed a two year MBA program at a small business school in central Michigan and it was an extremely valuable experience.
+As some of you know, I earned a two-year MBA program at a small business school in central Michigan.
+It was an extremely valuable experience.

-After two years of analyzing Harvard Business Case Studies, writing more papers than I could count, spending hundreds of hours in group projects and stretching my mind to understand some pretty complex concepts… I was continually awestruck with how many facets there are to running a business.
+After two years of analyzing Harvard business case studies, writing more papers than I could count, spending hundreds of hours in group projects, and stretching my mind to understand some pretty complex concepts… I was awestruck by how many facets there are to running a business.

-I know that a lot of people will never have the opportunity (or desire) to jump through all of the hoops that I just did and I completely understand that.
+I know that a lot of people will never have the opportunity (or desire) to jump through all of the hoops that I just did, and I completely understand that.
 Grad school isn't for everyone.
-But since I just paid a ton of money and sacrificed a sizable chunk of my life to earn this degree, I thought it might be beneficial for me to compile a list of the most valuable nuggets of wisdom that I gleaned during this process.
+But since I just paid a ton of money and sacrificed a sizable chunk of my life to earn this degree, I thought it might be beneficial to compile a list of the most valuable nuggets of wisdom I gleaned during this process.
 Who knows—you might even learn something from my experience too!

-This list contains a pretty broad range of concepts – so my hope is that at least one of these points will open your mind to some new ways of thinking.
-Here we go…
+This list contains a pretty broad range of concepts.
+I hope that at least one of these points will open your mind to some new ways of thinking.

-Lesson 1: A Person’s Level of Self-Confidence Has Absolutely No Correlation With Their Actual Knowledge, Wisdom or Life Experience.
+Lesson 1: One's Level of Self-Confidence Doesn't Equate to Actual Knowledge, Wisdom, or Experience.

-I've noticed a bizarre psychological phenomenon that occurs in almost any small group of people (maybe you've noticed it too).
-In many instances – the loudest, most assertive, most confident-sounding person will usually assume the position of “Leader” within the group.
-When people meet each other for the first time in a group setting, this positioning will usually happen in the first few minutes of interaction (very quickly).
+I've noticed a bizarre psychological phenomenon that occurs in almost any group of people; maybe you've noticed it too.
+In many instances, the loudest, most assertive, and the most confident-sounding person will usually assume the position of “leader” within the group.
+When people meet each other for the first time in a group setting, this positioning will usually happen in the first few minutes of interaction.
 It isn't necessarily a “conscious decision” on anyone's behalf—it just happens.
-You may have noticed this at dinner parties, social networking events, staff meetings, board meetings, town hall meetings and the like – where everyone seems to pay the most attention to the “squeakiest wheel” in the room.
+You may have noticed this at dinner parties, social networking events, staff meetings, board meetings, town hall meetings, and the like, where everyone seems to pay the most attention to the “squeakiest wheel” in the room.

 Why does this happen?
-Often times it's because by simply sounding confident, everyone else (by default) will make the subconscious assumption that “Well, this person sounds confident.
+Often, it's because by simply sounding confident, everyone else (by default) will make the subconscious assumption that “Well, this person sounds confident.
 They must know what they're doing.”

-The real kicker is… many of the most soft-spoken people we come into contact with are actually the smartest people in the room.
+The real kicker is, many of the most soft-spoken people we come into contact with are ironically the smartest people in the room.
 They have some extremely rich contributions to make, but it's not easy for them to be heard over all the Type-A personalities who are hogging the stage!

-We live in a society that glorifies extraversion and assertiveness because these people have a natural, uncanny ability to “out-shine” their peers.
-These people are great at talking big and presenting their ideas in compelling ways, but when it comes down to the substance of what a person is saying – we all need to think critically and see past a lot of the questionable ideas that we encounter (and believe me, there are a lot of them out there).
+We live in a society that glorifies extroversion and assertiveness because these people have a natural and uncanny ability to “outshine” their peers.
+These people are great at talking big and presenting their ideas in compelling ways.
+But when it comes down to the substance of what a person is saying, we need to think critically and see past many questionable ideas.
+Believe me, there are a lot of them!

-The lesson I took from this was to scrutinize, ask questions, and don't be afraid to swim against the current.
-The world is in desperate need of good leaders – so when a seemingly good leader presents themselves, they can usually get the job pretty quickly, but if you ever have questions or reservations about where your leaders are coming from – don't be afraid to put them to the test.
-If you ask the right questions, you may end up saving a lot of people from a lot of trouble.
+The lesson I took from this was to scrutinize.
+Ask questions, and don't be afraid to swim against the current.
+The world is in desperate need of good leaders, so when a seemingly good leader presents themselves, they can usually get the job pretty quickly.
+But if you ever have questions or reservations about where your leaders are coming from, don't be afraid to put them to the test.
+If you ask the right questions, you may end up saving a lot of people from so much trouble.

-Nobody has all the answers – and people get things wrong all the time (even when they sound like they have it all together).
-For a deeper perspective, check out this presentation by Kathryn Schulz:
+Nobody has all the answers, and people get things wrong all the time (even when they sound like they have it all together).
+For a more in-depth perspective, check out this presentation by Kathryn Schulz:

 Whether you're analyzing the projected cash flow of a rental property or estimating the costs of flipping a house, EVERYTHING hinges on the accuracy of your inputs and assumptions.

-If you're in the habit of making wild guesses about your inputs (e.g. – determining the annual rent revenue, cost of utilities, vacancy rate, etc.), you can expect the return on your investment to have an equal level of uncertainty.
+If you're in the habit of making wild guesses about your inputs (e.g., determining the annual rent revenue, cost of utilities, vacancy rate, etc.), expect the return on your investment to have an equal level of uncertainty.

-On the other hand, if you're willing to dig deep into the numbers and cross-check the information with reputable sources – you'll be able to live with a much greater level of comfort and confidence in your decisions.
-Of course, there are no guarantees with any investment (nobody knows the future), but the more diligent you are in your upfront research, the happier you'll be in the end.
+On the other hand, if you're willing to dig deep into the numbers and cross-check the information with reputable sources, you'll be able to live with a much greater level of comfort and confidence in your decisions.
+Of course, there are no guarantees with any investment—nobody knows the future, after all—but the more diligent you are in your upfront research, the happier you'll be in the end.

-This probably sounds like an obvious truth, but believe me – you would be astounded by how careless some beginners are at putting together their projections.
-As prudent investors, we simply cannot afford to be careless about our research – our preliminary analysis is everything.
-If we want to avoid any unwanted surprises in the end, we need to have a thorough understanding of what we can expect in year 1, year 2, year 5, etc.
+This probably sounds like an obvious truth, but believe me, you would be astounded by how careless some beginners are at putting together their projections.
+As prudent investors, we simply cannot afford to be careless about our research.
+Our preliminary analysis is everything.
+If we want to avoid any unwanted surprises, we need a thorough understanding of what we can expect year in and year out.

-The numbers that you plug into your calculation will drive your ultimate decision on whether or not to buy – so always be sure you understand where these numbers are coming from and what kinds of assumptions live inside them.
+The numbers you plug into your calculation will drive your ultimate decision whether to buy or not.
+Understand where these numbers are coming from and what kinds of assumptions live inside them.

-I'll be honest with you – I've always had a difficult time dealing with numbers.
+I'll be honest: I've always had difficulty dealing with numbers.

-What I eventually learned was that the answers don't live inside of any one number by itself.
-The answers live inside ALL of the numbers, collectively.
-Just like the words you're reading on this page – if you isolate any one word by itself, it won't mean much.
-If you read the entire page, the page before it, that page after it, and so on – every word will contribute to a bigger picture of what is going on (a “story”, if you will).
-As with anything, you need to consider all of the data in order to get an accurate perspective for what is going on.
+Eventually, I learned that the answers don't live inside any one number by itself, but in ALL of the numbers.
+Like the words you're reading on this page.
+If you isolate any one word by itself, it won't mean much, but if you read the entire article, every word will contribute to a bigger picture—a “story.”
+As with anything, you need to consider all of the data to get a better perspective.

-After years of struggling to get my mind around how financial statements work, I can tell you with all certainty that it is worth the time and effort to learn this stuff.
-Once you know the basic principles and terminology of accounting (which is generally covered in any entry-level college accounting course) – you'll realize that you're armed with some extremely powerful information – information that is vital to making effective business decisions.
+After years of struggling to wrap my head around how financial statements work, I can tell you now that it's worth the time to learn this stuff.
+Once you grasp basic accounting principles and terminology (generally covered in any entry-level college accounting course), you'll discover that you're armed with some powerful information vital to making effective business decisions.

 - Why does your company exist?

-- What drives you to make the decisions that you make?
+- What compels you to make the decisions that you make?

 - How should you respond to the actions of your competitors?